jacobtennessen/HOLDRS/README.md

 HOLDRS
 ======

-Perl scripts for analyzing RNA-Seq data from samples differing at a single locus
+Perl scripts for analyzing RNA-Seq data from samples differing at a single locus (Heuristic One-Locus-Difference RNA-Seq)